 Do not make blanket or role-based assessments

-By the letter of the law, IR35 decisions must be made with ‘reasonable care’.
+IR35 decisions must be made with ‘reasonable care’.
 This means blanket assessments, for example, are non-compliant.
 Unsurprisingly, engagers that carry out blanket IR35 determinations will also struggle to attract contractors in future.

 On the other hand, role-based assessments are, according to HMRC, compliant.
 But it would be short-sighted of an engager to assume that all contractors belong inside or outside IR35 purely because of their role.
 With this in mind, we also recommend that engagers avoid role-based IR35 decisions.